suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

 People can use this applicaiton to select various technical indicators and then visualize and interact with them.
 This can help new financial engineers get a better understanding of how various parameters of a technical indicator will affect the way we execute trades.
 It uses the technical analysis library available for python and Plotly's interactive visualization tools to provide the user with a dynamically changing and interactive tool.

 Since this is just version 1 of the application I am yet to fix a lot of bugs and improve on it.
 So do bear with some of the little nuances.
 In case you would like to send any suggestions please email me at [sashanksurya9wj@gmail.com](sashanksurya9wj@gmail.com).

+### Some features
+1. Interactive visualization
+2. Dynamically changing environment
+3. Users can look up the indicator with the link provided
+4. Any stock across yahoo finance is available

 ## Tutorial on how to use the application.
 To use this one must follow the steps below